IrfanParic/ress-frontend/README.md

  **Run the application**

+ Clone this repository using the following command: git clone https://github.com/AmilM7/ress-frontend.git \
+ Navigate into that repository: cd (path) \
- After clonning this repository, run the command: npm install or npm i\
+ Run the command: npm install or npm i
  In order to run application on the browser, run the following command: ng serve\
  If command is compiled succesfully, navigate to http://localhost:4200/ on browser.\
  Run command ng serve --open which does the same thing, but automatically opens http://localhost:4200/ on browser.